Michael Kelly (tenor): Austria, 1783–1787

-In each year the Italian company attended the Emperor to Luxembourg for three months.
+In each year the Italian company attended the Emperor to Laxenburg for three months.
 In Vienna, Joseph had two operas staged for the benefit of visiting potentates, Iphigénie en Tauride and L'Alceste.
 Kelly played in both, being Pylades to Bernasconi's Iphigénie and the Oreste of the tenor Valentin Adamberger, in all of which they were coached by Gluck in person.

 In 1786, three operas were being rehearsed, one by Righini, one Salieri's La grotta di Trofonio (to a text by Casti), and one Mozart's The Marriage of Figaro.
 Kelly took his most famous premiere role as Don Curzio (the stuttering role), and also Don Basilio, with Storace as Susanna.
 He was on most friendly terms with Mozart, and was the first to hear the duet "Crudel, perche finora?" played over by Mozart while the ink was still wet.
 Kelly argued with Mozart, who wished him not to stutter in the concerted ensembles.
 Kelly insisted, threatening to walk out, and carried it off to Mozart's great satisfaction.

-With new offers pending for Drury Lane, Kelly had one more Luxembourg season, and then obtained a year's leave to visit home and his ailing mother.
+With new offers pending for Drury Lane, Kelly had one more Laxenburg season, and then obtained a year's leave to visit home and his ailing mother.
 Yet he remained until February 1787 at Vienna, appearing in Paisiello's La frascatana nobile, before setting off with Nancy and Stephen Storace and their mother, and Thomas Attwood, all together in a carriage for England.
 He and Mozart parted in tears of friendship.
 They stopped in Munich, Augsburg and Stuttgart, where Kelly went to the top of the spire with Ignace Pleyel.
 They witnessed some of the greatest theatrical artists performing in Paris, before arriving in London in mid-March.